davegallant/nix-config/README.md

 just build-linux
 ```

-To Run a darwin rebuild:
+To run a darwin rebuild:

 ```sh
 just build-mac